lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 For SHA-2 384, {DIGEST12-DIGEST15} are truncated; they are irrelevant and should not be read out.

 The digest gets cleared when `CFG.sha_en` transitions from 1 to 0.
 When `STATUS.hmac_idle` is 1, these registers can be written to by software.
+Outside of this window, writes can cause unpredictable results.
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`